 Headaches and migraines afflict many Americans.
 The severity of pain can range from mild and intermittent to episodes of debilitating throbbing, unrelenting agony.
 Often the underlying causes of headache pain can be traced to neck dysfunction and muscle tightness.

-Some recent studies have shown that patients suffering from chronic headaches and migraines may benefit more from long-term chiropractic care than drug therapy alone.
+Some recent studies have shown that patients suffering from long term headaches and migraines may benefit more from long-term chiropractic care than drug therapy alone.
 For headaches that originate in the cervical, or neck, area, chiropractic treatment, such as spinal manipulation, has been shown to be quite effective.
 A 2001 Duke University study, for example, found that spinal manipulation provided relief for patients with headaches that originate in the neck, and resulted in fewer side effects than medication.
 Researchers in that study concluded that such treatments as relaxation training, thermal biofeedback combined with relaxation training, electromyographic (EMG) biofeedback, cognitive-behavioral therapy, and to a lesser degree, acupuncture, are all modestly effective in treating migraine headaches.

 At Sheldoon Road Chiropractic & Massage Therapy we offer a variety of approaches to helping you deal with your headaches.

 Whiplash is a non-medical term describing a range of injuries to the neck caused by or related to a sudden distortion of the neck associated with it's sudden extension /flexion as a result of a motor vehicle crash .
 The term "whiplash" is a slang term but is generally accepted to describe the symptoms that occur after an accident.
 "Cervical acceleration-deceleration" (CAD) describes the mechanism of the injury, while the term "whiplash associated disorders" (WAD) describes the injury sequelae and symptoms.